 The additional economic impact of London & Partners is defined as the extra benefits generated as a direct result of our intervention, compared to what would have happened without us.
 We measure our 'additional gross value added' (GVA) mainly by surveying a representative sample of our audiences.

 - 380 trade operators

 The analysis of our contribution to the London economy excludes all other influencing factors and takes account of possible displacement of economic activity and over-optimism by those surveyed.
 It has been confirmed by third party economists as best practice.

-Claire Jones, Acting Head of Research & Insights, London & Partners
+Claire Jones, Senior Insights Manager, London & Partners

 - Our key performance indicators for measuring economic benefit to the city are gross value added (GVA) and jobs created or supported.

 - We also estimate the additional spend of leisure tourists, business delegates, major events-goers and additional sales made by foreign direct investment companies.